 Peter F. Secchia, Chairman of the Board, has agreed to provide certain services to the Company, as set forth in a consulting and advisory services agreement with SIBSCO, LLC, a company of which Mr. Secchia is managing principal.
 These services include business and management consulting, public relations counsel, government affairs coordination, and special project services.
 The agreement expires on December 31, 2007, and provides for monthly payments of \$16,667.
 The Company has also agreed to reimburse SIBSCO, LLC for certain business expenses, not to exceed \$16,667 per month.
 At the discretion of the Board of Directors, Mr. Secchia is eligible for incentives if his advisory services significantly improve the Company's operating results.
 The incentive may not exceed \$100,000 per year.
-In January 2004, the Board awarded Mr. Secchia an incentive payment of \$100,000.
-In January 2005, the Company paid Mr. Secchia \$75,000 per year in exchange for Mr. Secchia relinquishing his right to use 25 hours on the Company's plane for the years 2003 and 2004.
+In January 2006, the Board awarded Mr. Secchia an incentive payment of \$100,000 for fiscal year 2005.
 In addition to the consulting agreement, the Company entered into a seven year non-compete agreement with Mr. Secchia which provides for monthly payments of \$12,500.
 The non-compete agreement expires on December 31, 2009.

-Dan M. Dutton is Chairman of Stimson Lumber Company, which had sales of \$8 million to the Company for 2004.
-This amount is less than 5% of Stimson's total sales in 2004 and is less than 5% of the Company's total purchases for 2004.
+Dan M. Dutton is Chairman of Stimson Lumber Company, which had sales of \$5.4 million to the Company for 2005.
+This amount is less than 5% of Stimson's total sales in 2005 and is less than 5% of the Company's total purchases for 2005.